urs-waldmann/NeTePu/README.md

 ## Cite us

     @inproceedings{waldmann2023netepu,
-      title={Neural Texture Puppeteer: A Framework for Neural Geometry and Texture Rendering of Articulated Shapes, Enabling Re-Identification at Interactive Speed}, author={Waldmann, Urs and Johannsen, Ole and Goldluecke, Bastian}, journal={arXiv preprint arXiv:2311.17109},
+      title     = {Neural Texture Puppeteer: A Framework for Neural Geometry and Texture Rendering of Articulated Shapes, Enabling Re-Identification at Interactive Speed}, author    = {Waldmann, Urs and Johannsen, Ole and Goldluecke, Bastian}, booktitle = {Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV) Workshops}, month     = {January},
-      year={2023}
+      year      = {2024},
+      pages     = {69-79}
     }